Introduction

 What's Next?

 This is an early-stage project in active development.
-The current implementation provides the foundation for a plugin-based data layer system.
-Future updates will include:
+Check the project repository for updates.